emberjs/rfcs/text/0000-template.md

  * Is `trusted-html` the best name?
 Are there additional suggestions that we should include in the section above?
  * Instead of deprecating `{{{`, perhaps we could just help developers to lint against it?
+ * Should these helpers/functions differentiate between HTML and style trusted strings?
+See [this comment](https://github.com/emberjs/rfcs/pull/443#issuecomment-462282379) for details.
+ * Should we remove the current `Binding style attributes may introduce cross-site scripting vulnerabilities` warning?
+See [this comment](https://github.com/emberjs/rfcs/pull/443#issuecomment-463129055) for more details.